 Investors may be asked to sign a confidentiality agreement when commercially sensitive information is shared between the parties to ensure the information does not go public, and the information is protected.

-What happens if the terms of my a confidentiality agreement are broken?
+What happens if the terms of a Confidentiality Agreement are broken?

 A confidentiality agreement sets out the rights of a party in the event of a breach by the other party.
 These rights may include: